thejsway/thejsway/manuscript/chapter24.md

 The result of the call to `require()` is an object, named `greetings` here.
 This object references the value of the `module.exports` object defined inside the module.
 Thus, the `greetings` object has two functions `sayHello` and `flatter` as properties.
 Trying to access its non-existent `sayGoodbye` property triggers an error during execution.

+!!! tip

-> Giving the object resulting from a call to `require()` the same name as the loaded module's name, through not mandatory, is a common practice.
+    Giving the object resulting from a call to `require()` the same name as the loaded module's name, through not mandatory, is a common practice.

 ### Exporting only a specific object